 We have created a coalition of the willing – including corporate partners, community organizations, individual volunteers – all willing to be part of the movement to increase early literacy levels in our region.

-To support the work that United Way of North Central Massachusetts is doing, like Dolly Parton Imagination Library, please consider giving.
+To support the work that United Way of North Central Massachusetts is doing, an become part of the Early Literacy Innovation Zone of North Central Massachusetts, please consider giving.